blacknon/go-sshlib/README.md

         // Create ssh.AuthMethod
         authMethod := sshlib.CreateAuthMethodPassword(password)

-        // If you use ssh-agent forwarding, uncomment it.
+        // If you use ssh-agent, uncomment it.
         // con.ConnectSshAgent()

         // Connect ssh server